edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Top 10 Product Table

-I created a table of Top 10 Products ranked by Total Orders.
-The table has the followign fields:
+I created a table of the Top 10 Products ranked by Total Orders.
+The table has the following fields:

-the following fields:

 Product Description
 Total Revenue